NightClover-code/used-cars-api/README.md

 The main purpose of this project was to learn the fast node.js framework, NestJS.
 Here are some goals I attained along the way:

-- Setup authentication from scratch
+- Setting up authentication from scratch
-- Encrypt user passwords using a salt and hash
+- Encrypting user passwords using a salt and hash
 - Using cookies to signin/signout users from the app
 - Creating a repository from an entity using TypeORM
 - Using DTOs to communicate and validate response data